OpenAPI descriptions are best written in yaml format

-This leads to a large number of problems, which are easily solved in the RPC protocols:
+It leads to a large number of problems, which are easily solvable in the RPC protocols:

-The OpenAPI standard was developed to solve these and other issues.
-This is a simple and language-independent way to describe the API in a format that both machines and humans can understand.
-It's used to automatically generate documentation, tests, and code for executing queries and checking the correctness of data.
+The OpenAPI standard solves these and other issues.
+It is a simple and language-independent way to describe the API in a format that both machines and humans can understand.
+Programmers use it to automatically generate documentation, tests, and code for executing queries and checking the correctness of data:

 # Example using a pet store